okbreathe/redux-api-resources/README.md

 The generated form object has the following method:

 * `init(object)` - initialize the form with data.
 This could either be nothing (i.e. you're creating a resource) or an object from your store (i.e. you're updating a resource)
-* `clear(fieldName)` - If a fieldName is supplied, clears the value from the form.
-If no field is given, clears all values from the form
+* `clear(fieldName)` - If one or more fieldNames are supplied, clears the fields from the form.
+If no field is given, clears all fields from the form
+* `change({ field: value... })` - Change one or more fields manually.
+Expects an object where the keys are fields and the values are the field values
 * `errors(crudType)` - Form errors (where `crudType` is one of 'create', 'fetch', 'update', 'destroy')
 * `state()` - The state of the form
 * `field(fieldName, Options)` - Generates an object for reading and updating a form field